Player auction

 Player auction is a significant aspect of modern sports leagues, prominently observed in cricket and baseball, where teams bid to acquire players for a specific tournament or season.
 The process involves a blend of strategy, finance, and talent assessment.

 A cricket player auction is an event where cricketers are auctioned off by teams for money.
-Cricket player auctions are held by cricket leagues from India, Pakistan, Sri Lanka, Bangladesh and Australia.
+Cricket player auctions are held by cricket leagues from India, Pakistan, Sri Lanka, Bangladesh and England.
 The first cricket player auction was held in 2008 by the Indian Premier League.
 In India, player auctions are popular and broadcast on television.

 Examples and rules

-Cricket player auctions are held by the Indian Premier League, Bangladesh Premier League, Lanka Premier League, Big Bash League and Pakistan Premier League.
+Cricket player auctions are held by the Indian Premier League, Bangladesh Premier League, Lanka Premier League, Big Bash League and Pakistan Super League.
 The Women's Premier League player auction is an example for female cricket players.
 Baseball player auction are held by Major League Baseball.

 IPL rules

 The auction is conducted as an English auction.
 Players must be put for auction by their respective cricket associations and meet the eligibility criteria set by the BCCI.
 Each player sets their own starting price as the entry point for the application.
 Each team can have a maximum of 25 players, with a limit on the number of Indian and overseas players.
 As in the main round, players will be called one by one and franchises will raise their bats to bid.
 Bids increase in ₹2 million increments until the ₹10 million mark is reached.
 After ₹10 million and ₹20 million the price is raised by ₹2.5 million increments, and after ₹20 million, by ₹5 million steps.